Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 This is an important KPI as it measures how people are interacting with your brand across all social networks.

-Engagement can be measured on various terms such as likes and shares, comments, retweets, followers gained, brand mentions and tags, etc. It mostly depends on how engaging your content is and how creatively you resonate with your audience.
+Engagement can be measured on various terms such as likes and shares, comments, retweets, followers gained, brand mentions, and tags.
+It mostly depends on how engaging your content is and how creatively you resonate with your audience.

-Also, more the engagement more the viral reach.
+Also, the more engagement, the more viral reach.

 4.3 Referral Traffic

-For most website owners, the prime goal is to drive traffic from social media channels.
+For most website owners, the primary goal is to drive traffic from social media channels.
 You can measure this traffic easily in Google Analytics under Referral Traffic.

 You can also analyze how the traffic performs once it arrives at your website.
 This can be done by measuring the bounce rate, page views, duration, and pages visited per session.